yuribling123/cse15l-lab-reports/labreport3.md

 ./travel_guides/berlitz1/HistoryHawaii.txt:        governor was Dole.
 Queen Liliuokalani lived out her life near Honolulu, ./travel_guides/berlitz1/WhatToHawaii.txt:        Midway.
 Lying some 1,100 miles northwest of Honolulu, Midway
  ```
-**Explaination**: The command goes recursively through the directories and files under *writtern_2* and outputs the files that contains the string "Honolulu" followed with the sentence that contains this word.
+**Explaination** : The command goes recursively through the directories and files under *current directory* and outputs the files that contain the string "Honolulu".

  **Example 2**
   ```
   $ grep -r "fdiujk" ./travel_guides
    ```
-  **Explaination**: The command goes recursively through the directories and files under *travel_guides* to find files contains "fdiujk".
+  **Explanation** : The command goes recursively through the directories and files under *travel_guides* to find files contain "fdiujk".
 Since no such file exists, the output is empty.

  ---

  - **Option Two**:  `grep --color[=WHEN]`
 > Description  **--color**
-               Surround the matched (non-empty) strings,  matching  lines,
-              context  lines, file names, line numbers, byte offsets, and
-              separators (for fields and groups of  context  lines)  with
-              escape  sequences to display them in color on the terminal.
-              The  colors  are  defined  by  the   environment   variable
-              GREP_COLORS.
-The    deprecated   environment   variable
-              GREP_COLOR is still supported, but  its  setting  does  not
-              have priority.
-WHEN is never, always, or auto.
+               Colored the matched string in the file.
               [source](https://linuxcommand.org/lc3_man_pages/grep1.html)

  **Example 1**

 ![alt text](https://i.ibb.co/tZB1b83/Screenshot-2023-02-12-182711.jpg)

-**Explaination** :the command colors the matching string in  the file as output.
+**Explaination** : the command colors the matching string in  the file as output.

  **Example 2**

   ![alt text](https://i.ibb.co/1RMMT6N/Screenshot-2023-02-12-183955.jpg)

-  **Explaination** :the command colors the matching number in  the file as output.
+  **Explaination** : the command colors the matching number in  the file as output.

  ---
  - **Option Three**:  `grep -c`